modokleague/modokleague.github.io/s3.5/index.md

 ### 🎪 CHALLENGE MODE
 ```
-⭐ Score as many points as you can against the challenge
+⭐ What's the highest difficulty you can defeat?
+Unlimited attempts at each difficulty
 🔓 Only way to participate after league registration has closed (July 3)
 🤖 Choose the heroes you like or draft your heroes against the Draft-o-matic Draft Simulator
 🎈 Similar benefits to league non-competitive mode